Ag-nes/pitch/README.md

 ## Live page

 ## User stories

 As a user I would like to:

-1. see the pitches other people have posted.
+1. view other people's pitches
 2. submit a pitch in any category.
-3. be signed in for me to leave a comment
-4. view the pitches I have created in my profile page.
+3. view the pitches I have created in my profile page.
-5. comment on the different pitches and leave feedback.
+4. comment on the different pitches and leave feedback.

 ## Behavior Driven Development (BDD)